HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 *************************************
-Running WaterGap for a specific basin (Under Development)
+Running WaterGap for a specific basin
 *************************************

 In the example below, we will run WaterGap with a :ref:`standard run configuration <standard_anthropogenic_run>` for one year (1989) for the Mississippi basin.